geowa4/wunderlist_to_github/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/geowa4/wunderlist_to_github.
+Generally, anything with a relevant use case and tests will be accepted.

-# Future Work
+## Future Work

-- [ ] Keep completed state of subtasks.
+- [ ] Keep completed state of subtasks; this doesn't seem to be in the gem.
+- [ ] Retry on API failure.
+- [ ] Skip first n issues (in case of failure).
+- [ ] Edit a GitHub issue if reran in case of failure or updates in Wunderlist.
 - [ ] Add formatting options.
 - [ ] Assign GitHub users based on Wunderlist assignee.
-- [ ] Edit a GitHub issue if reran in case of failure or updates in Wunderlist.
+- [ ] Override environment variables with command line options.